 The user of this reserve system does so at his own risk.
 The manufacturer cannot be held responsible for any damage to persons or property that may arise from the use of this reserve system.
-Flying behaviour can be negatively affected when the parachute is wet (after a landing in water).

 Deployment system warning: this parachute system has been tested and found compliant using the original manufacturer's inner container.
 Use of any other inner container may produce different results, including failures.